In power semiconductors, size matters.

 GaN’s high critical electric field means that even a tiny amount of material has low resistance to current and can withstand high voltage.

-High critical electric field is why True GaN™ is 95% smaller than silicon.
+High critical electric field is why Vertical GaN™ is 95% smaller than silicon.

 Low on resistance.